bbadzioch/461_site/modules/schedule/_posts/weekly_digests/weekly_digest_1.md

 that everyone in this class has programming experience.
 It not difficult to perform some computations without writing fully-featured Python programs.

+What is does it mean for a matrix to be in basic form?
+This was a little unclear to me.
+Is the following correct?
+If an mxn matrix has m leading ones when in reduced echelon form then the matrix is in basic form.

+#### Giacomo asks:

+> What is does it mean for a matrix to be in basic form?
+This was a little unclear to me.
+> Is the following correct?
+If an mxn matrix has m leading ones when in reduced echelon form
+> then the matrix is in basic form.

+No, this is not quite true.
+In order to be in the basic form the matrix already needs to be essentially row reduced.
+I will get back to it in class.

+#### Alan asks:

+> Is convexity relevant in terms of linear programming?
+Just checking since it is linear programming
+> so it seems everything will end up being convex.

+We will not explicitly study it, but convexity is a crucial reason why linear programming problems are solvable.
+In general, non-convex optimization problems are much more difficult than convex ones.

+#### Zoe asks:

+> How would you find the exact optimal values in the examples given, is it using techniques from multivariable
+> and vector calc?
+What do you do when you have a lot of decision variables and how quickly does it escalate
+> in complexity?

+I will explain how these problems can be solved.
+There is no need for calculus, and they can be solved efficiently even for millions of decision variables and constraints.
+Of course, computers are used to do the calculations at this scale.